The Text-to-SQL Accuracy Cliff: Why Deterministic Compilers Beat LLM Guessing

-The same model.
-The same task.
-A 70-point drop.
+Enterprise AI agents are failing at scale because they rely on probabilistic SQL generation.
+This is the accuracy cliff, and it is a solved engineering problem.
 On the academic benchmark every vendor quotes, frontier models turn questions into SQL with 86-91% success.
 On benchmarks built from real enterprise databases, the same models solve 10-21% of tasks.
-That gap is not noise, and it is not fixed by the next model release.
-It has a structure - and once you see it, you will read every "our AI is 95% accurate" slide differently.
+The gap is not noise, and it is not fixed by the next model release.
+It has a structure, and once you see it, you will read every "our AI is 95% accurate" slide differently.

 What the famous numbers actually measure